andrassz/interview-test-trivia/README.md

  You can make your forked repo public.
 Anyway you'll benefit from having a new pet-project under your own github profile.

  We expect you to send a `pull request`, merging back your forked repository to our original repository after completing your tasks defined below.

+## Install

+After forking / cloning your repo, you need to install node packages, either with `yarn` or `npm install`.

 ## Do the chore
 ### Backend tasks